Hardtack/Autowire/docs/index.rst

     :target: https://github.com/Hardtack/Autowire

-Autowire is light & simple dependency injection library for Python.
+Autowire is light & simple dependency injection and resource management library for Python.

 You can use dependency injection & resource management without any classes and any magics.